samliddicott/meet4k/README.md

 The first release is in rust, because I wanted something to make me learn rust, but I'll plan to code it as a C library with wxWidget UI app.

+## Warning

+I've been at this for about a week, it's a bit of a mess, as I'm learning rust at the same time, but it works as a command line tool that you can bind to hotkeys.

 ## Building

 Have rust installed: